 I learned through my training as a spiritual life coach and through my reading of The Alchemist, “to pay attention to the omens!”
 This message of pulling back as an extrovert was an omen, and I was curious as to what it was showing up to reveal to me.
 That’s when I remembered the meaning of my name “Divine Gift” and how I had spoken it out loud more times than I can remember within the last sixty days.
 Perhaps, that’s part of my lesson here in Santa Fe; to remember and to know that I am a DIVINE GIFT!
 That WHO I have been created TO BE is a Divine Gift.
 I don’t have to do anything or prove anything… that my only job is TO BE me.
 As I write this, I am aware that my presence is needed within the SWC community because my classmates are going to serve people who look like me… and maybe my presence will support them in addressing the needs of their clients; my presence is needed in this field because the truth is that black and brown people seek mental health services at disproportionately lower rates than white people; my presence is needed in art therapy because most African American people have never heard of art therapy.
 My presence is enough, who I am is enough… I AM A DIVINE GIFT… I AM MAQUEITA!

-Maqueita, a certified spiritual life coach is a first-year, first quarter graduate student in the art therapy department and currently serves as a graduate assistant, firstname.lastname@example.org
+Maqueita, a certified spiritual life coach, wrote this during her first-year, first quarter as a graduate student in the art therapy department.
+She also served as a graduate assistant.
+You can reach her at firstname.lastname@example.org.

 *Update 2019, since writing this, several students of color have attended Southwestern College.